Are The Beatles Really The Greatest Of All Time?

 The Beatles are acknowledged to be the greatest musical act of the rock & roll era.
 Thirty-eight years after the release of Let It Be, their last official original album, let's take a look at their lofty status, as well as some of their huge accomplishments, and ask ourselves why.
 Were they really better than everybody else?

 The Beatles were the first rock band to make writing and performing their own music fashionable.
-The only other rock band to regularly record their own original songs were Buddy Holly and The Crickets about a half a decade earlier.
-No one else seemed to follow suit until The Beatles who made it almost essential for an artist to write their own music in order to receive any kind of critical success.
+The only other rock band to regularly record their own original songs were Buddy Holly and The Crickets about a half a decade earlier, but tragedy cut short their leader's career.
+No one else seemed to follow suit until The Beatles who almost made it a requirement for an artist to write their own music in order to receive any kind of critical approval.

 The Liverpool quartet had three outstanding composers.
-A lot more has been written about the much loved duo of John Lennon and Paul McCartney but George Harrison was no slouch either.
-He didn't really shine until 1965 with "Think For Yourself" and "If I Needed Someone" from Rubber Soul, yet by the time the group ended in 1970, one could argue that his songs were equally as good as those of his two more prolific and revered bandmates.
-If you don't believe me consider almost everything Harrison wrote for them from Rubber Soul and beyond.
+A lot more has been written about the much-loved duo of John Lennon and Paul McCartney but George Harrison was no slouch either.
+He didn't really shine until 1965 with "Think For Yourself" and "If I Needed Someone" from Rubber Soul, yet by the time the group ended in 1970 one could argue that his songs were equally as good as those of his two more prolific and revered bandmates.
+If you don't believe me consider "Something" and "Here Comes The Sun," two of the band's most cherished later day efforts.

 The Beatles had two excellent lead singers.
 Paul McCartney's voice has always been one of the best in rock music and their three-part harmonies ("Yes It Is" and "Because" are perfect examples) were often impeccable.